noelle-crawfish/Enumerating-Polycubes/README.md

 ![3-cube set][2]

 ### Confined Boxes Search
 While examining the shapes of the polycubes I was generating, I noticed that every polycube generated for a certain *n* could be fit inside a box of dimensions that summed to no more than *n* + 2.
+For example, the dimensions of a box containing an *n* = 3 polycube could be 1 x 1 x 3 or 1 x 2 x 2.

-In order to use this information to my advantage, I wrote a function that would generate a list of valid boxes, and then ran a complete search within each of them.
+In order to use this information to my advantage, I wrote a function that would generate a list of valid boxes, and then run a complete search within each of them.

     polycubeBoxSet[n_] := (
       Block[{grids, res, set},